geonetwork/doc/source/maintainer-guide/statistics/setup-elasticsearch.rst

 Setup ElasticSearch
 ###################

-This section describes how to setup ElasticSearch to be used in GeoNetwork to store the search/content statistics.
+This section describes how to setup ElasticSearch to be used in |project_name| to store the search/content statistics.
 Note that Geonetwork must have been built with the `es` profile for ElasticSearch to be used.
 See https://github.com/geonetwork/core-geonetwork/tree/master/software_development for details.

 Installation
 ============